dotnet/runtime/src/coreclr/tools/cdac-build-tool/data-descriptor-blob.md

 The `NamesPool` is a single sequence of utf-8 bytes comprising the concatenation of all the type field and global names including a terminating nul byte for each name.
 The same name may occur multiple times.
-The names will be referenced by multiple type or multiple fields.
+The names could be referenced by multiple type or multiple fields.
 (That is, a clever blob emitter may pool strings).
 The first name in the name pool is the empty string (with its nul byte).